 2 years to 20 years in prison

 If you have been charged, do not hesitate to schedule a free consultation with our San Antonio aggravated assault lawyers at LaHood Norton Law Group.
-We have more than 70 years of combined experience to put to work for you.
+We have nearly 100 years of combined experience to put to work for you.